 They’re also more likely to bloom when tight in their pots.

 Don’t prune off the fresh side growth because that’s where the flowers form.

 Give your Hoya a shower every now & then.
+Make it part of your Hoya care routine.
 It keeps the gorgeous foliage clean & dust & dirt free.
 Besides, it’ll temporary up the ante on the humidity factor.

 People have asked me about yellow leaves on Hoyas.
 My Variegated Hoya occasionally gets yellow leaves because it’s about 6 years old now, grows very full & that’s what happens as they age.
 If the leaves are yellow & a bit mushy, then you’re overwatering.
 It could also be due to a nitrogen deficiency.

 I hope these tips have helped you out.
 If you’re a beginning houseplant gardener be sure to give 1 of the Hoyas a try.
 Just remember, no pampering and no overwatering.
 Hoyas are very independent when it comes to maintenance!